 Kraków is one of Poland's economic hubs and is home to numerous multinational corporations, many of which are a source of employment for expats.
 The city's entrepreneurial spirit makes it a great place to start a business, and many smaller tech startups have done just that.

 Expats will find no shortage of culture and entertainment in Kraków.
-It is filled with theatres, museums and galleries along with plenty of lively bars, cozy cafés and good-quality restaurants.
-Outdoorsy expats are sure to enjoy Kraków's vast green areas as well as the beautiful views of the Vistula River that runs south of the city centre.
+Theatres, museums and galleries are scattered throughout the city, along with plenty of lively bars, cosy cafés and good-quality restaurants.
+Nature-loving expats are sure to enjoy Kraków's vast green areas, and the beautiful views of the Vistula River that runs south of the city centre.

-Those moving to Kraków with children will find that there are a number of high-quality international schools to choose from.
-The well-regarded International Baccalaureate is taught at several schools and there are also British and American options.
-Healthcare needs of expats will also be met thanks to the city's private healthcare facilities, although health insurance is advised.
+Those moving to Kraków with children will find that there are a number of excellent international schools to choose from.
+The well-regarded International Baccalaureate curriculum is taught at several schools, and there are also British and American options.
+The healthcare needs of expats will also be met thanks to the city's adequate public healthcare facilities, although health insurance is advised for accessing private healthcare.